 Zebra mussels were first observed in Medicine Lake when a resident living on the south end of the lake found a zebra mussel on a dock.
 On November 2, 2017, MNDNR staff examined docks removed from the southern end of the lake and found zebra mussels on two additional docks (Figure 19).
-Surveys from 2018 through 2020 found that zebra mussels remained at low numbers through 2019 and then increased by nearly an order of magnitude.
-Five zebra mussels were observed in 2018, three in 2019, and 278 in 2020.
+Surveys from 2018 through 2020 found that zebra mussels remained at low numbers through 2019 and then increased.
+Eight zebra mussels were observed in 2018, five in 2019, and 278 in 2020.
 During this period, zebra mussels spread from the southern end of the lake to the eastern and northern sides).
 Zebra mussel veligers (planktonic larvae) were observed in the zooplankton samples collected from Medicine Lake in April, May, June, August, and September 2020.
 On the dates when veligers were observed, numbers ranged from to 5,217 to 95,316 per square meter (Figure 20).